CU-ADCL/HybridAStar.jl/README.md

 # HybridAStar.jl

-## Julia package for implementing Hybrid A* algorithm
+## Julia package for using the Hybrid A* algorithm

 Information on Hybrid A* algorithm can be found in these papers